git/git.github.io/rev_news/drafts/edition-38.md

     - Git central workflow is something like Gerrit.
 No forking before sending pull request, no special git hook on client side, no "Change-Id" in the commit message, and we use pull request for review.
-We also developped a client side program named "git-mm" to help our users to manage multiple git modules, or a single git repository.
+We also developed a client side program named "git-mm" to help our users to manage multiple git modules, or a single git repository.